aaronmams/jekyll-now/_posts/2018-02-09-Twitter Mining in R: update.md

 My elevator pitch for why I think this type of stuff could be cool: I work for NOAA Fisheries.
 We have a bunch of research and policy interests relating to environmental stewardship:

-* we are the primary agency in charge of regulating a large swatch of commercial fisheries
+* we are the primary agency in charge of regulating a large swath of commercial fisheries
 * we have a regulatory responsibility to protect endangered species such as sea turtles, salmon and steelhead, and a bunch of marine mammals like whales and sea lions.
 * all the stuff we do is getting more complicated because of climate change
 * etc, etc.